mehedi-bari/Islam/Lectures/Introduction.md

 - Abortion
 - Shirk(Association partner with Allah)
 - Treatment towards women
+- Casts(grouping people)
+- Racism/Sexism
+- Problems of the Heart

-There are all relevant today but in different forms.
+There are all relevant today but come in different forms.